cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 [General introduction](../../common/index.md)

 ### Access the lab environment

+TODO: This has to be updated with the Summit specific instructions

 Navigate to the RHPDS Portal and order the "Getting Well With CloudForms" in the catalog "Cloud Infrastructure Demos".